hstroetgen/sc_sncn_ethernet/module_ethernet_dual/doc/index.rst

 How to use
 ==========

-To use this module you will need to add to your workspace the module_board-suppot where all the port definitions for SOMANET hardware are included.
+To use this module you will need to add to your workspace the :ref:`SOMANET Board Support Module <somanet_board_support_module>` where all the port definitions for SOMANET hardware are included.

 In order to access the functionality of this module you need follow **3 basic steps** within your app:

 1. Include a configuration file.

 2. Run the Ethernet server.

 3. Make calls from the client functions.

 Configuration file
 ------------------

 First of all, you need to define IP and MAC address for each of your two ports.
 This definition must be in a file called **ethernet_config.h** and it must be included in your application.

 You should make sure that the IP address selected are suitable for your Network.